Distribute customized tabs by using a firm or environment folder

 - Go to the ..\Users\<user>\AppData\Local\Trimble\Tekla Structures\<version>\UI\Ribbons folder.

-- In a text editor, open the ribbon file which contains the tab you wish to share with other users.
+- Open the ribbon *.xml file, which contains the tab you wish to share with other users, in a text editor, for example, Microsoft Notepad.

 - Remove all the other content from the ribbon file except the first row and the description of the tab you wish to share.

-- Save the file with a new name in the ..\CustomTabs\Modeling or ..\CustomTabs\Drawing folder.
+- Save the *.xml file with a new name in the ..\CustomTabs\Modeling or ..\CustomTabs\Drawing folder.

 Tab files have the file name extension *.xml.
 We recommend that you use the same name as for the tab.
 For example, MyTab.xml.
 The file name is not case sensitive.